-Some

-army club family herd staff

-assembly committee swarm public jury (always plural)
+Some More Collecti ve Nouns: army assembly audience class club committee crowd family swarm flock herd public squadron staff jury (always plural) team troop

-audience crowd flock squadron team

-class troop

-4. NOMINATIVE CASE\ - The nominative case is the form of the noun or the pronoun which corresponds with the word's grammatical function in the sentence. #633-634
+4. NOMINATIVE CASE - The nominative case is the form of the noun or the pronoun that corresponds with the word's grammatical function in the sentence. #633-634

-NOTE: In English, nouns do not have the distinctive nominative case form which pronouns do.
+NOTE: In English, nouns do not have the distinctive nominative case form that pronouns do.
 Generally, the nominative case is used for subjects and predicate nominatives.